sts10/uniquely-decodable/readme.markdown

+# Checks for unique decodability

-This is my implementation [the Sardinas–Patterson algorithm](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm), which is a test for **unique decodability**.
+This repo is an informal collection of implementations of [the Sardinas–Patterson algorithm](https://en.wikipedia.org/wiki/Sardinas%E2%80%93Patterson_algorithm), which is a test for **unique decodability**.

 ## Reference URLs